 Given his assumptions, Professor Khawaja’s challenge to my proviso is well taken.
 According to him, in his counterexample the armed conflict is so messy that the standard of innocent or guilty beyond reasonable doubt seems to be too demanding if one believes in giving a fighting chance to the natives, namely those who are victims of the aggression.
 He assumes that the natives are facing the following dilemma: either they honor my proviso, or they do not honor it.
 If they honor my proviso, they would remain subjugated.
 If they do not honor it, they would have a fighting chance against the aggressor.
 Hence, they either would remain subjugated or they would have a fighting chance against the aggressor.
 It is morally wrong for them to remain subjugated.
 Hence, they should have a fighting chance against the aggressor.
 Whether they should have a fighting chance against the aggressor would ultimately depend on the extent to which one could reasonably expect them to succeed in accomplishing their goal of defeating the aggressor or of bringing them to the negotiating table.

 Professor Khawaja rightly underscore that the standard “innocent beyond reasonable doubt” is typically used in a court of law.
 War is generally described as an interstate armed conflict.
 But interstate armed conflicts are not decided in a court of law.
 Hence, the standard “innocent beyond reasonable doubt” is not applicable in war, or so Professor Khawaja assumes.
 Still, while the standard “innocent beyond reasonable doubt” is typically used in a court of law, it does not follow that it could not be used in a meaningful sense during an armed conflict to distinguish between justified and unjustified behavior of those engaged in it.
 That is, standards of reasonableness can be meaningful and useful in helping us to justify or excuse people’s behavior, including their behavior in extreme situations such as war.
 Also, strictly speaking, while the rightness or wrongness of wars is not typically decided in a court of law, there are historical examples, such as during the Nuremberg and Tokyo Trials, where the nature of the war was legally decided to some extent in a court of law.
 For many, the Allied were on the right beyond reasonable doubt.
-But, for others, at times they were not “innocent beyond reasonable doubt” because despite the initiatory use of violence by the aggressors, they also committed atrocities equivalent to those committed by the Nazis and the Japanese.
+But, for others, at times they were not “innocent beyond reasonable doubt” because despite the initiatory use of violence by the aggressors, they also committed atrocities that could be described as morally equivalent to those committed by the Nazis and the Japanese.
 Moreover, some armed conflicts can be said to be decided in the court of public opinion, such as the Vietnam War, or the invasion of Iraq.

 Let me move on to address Professor Khawaja’s main argument.
 I do not think that I could do as good a job as he has done in presenting his interesting and challenging counterexample.
 So, I will try to present just a modified version of it that I hope does justice to his elaborate argument.
 Also, I will not try to argue against his interpretation of Machiavelli’s Prince or Locke’s Second Treatise of Government.
 I will, however, underscore that despite Professor Khawaja’s ingenious counterargument, it is a bit of stretch to assume that Machiavelli’s and Locke’s political theories are compatible in any significant way.
 Nevertheless, I am accepting for the sake of argument his Machiavellian-Lockean playbook as described by him.
 Therefore, I will grant to Professor Khawaja virtually every premise of his argument or counterargument.